decidim-ice/decidim-anti-spam/README.md

 For `Command`, here some restrictions:

 * You need to define a form to a `Decidim::Form` class, with absolute `::<name>` namespace.
 You will have trouble with memory allocation if you don't
 * You need to suffix your command with `ScanCommand` name.
-That's a convention we use that do a bit of magic.
+That's a convention we use to avoid configurations.
 * call must broadcast :ok or one of the `output_symbols` defined

 ```ruby